hashicorp/vault-client-dotnet/docs/System.md

 <a name="calculateaudithash"></a>
 # **CalculateAuditHash**
-> void CalculateAuditHash (string path, CalculateAuditHashRequest calculateAuditHashRequest)
+> void CalculateAuditHash (CalculateAuditHashRequest calculateAuditHashRequest, string path, TimeSpan? wrapTTL = null)

 The hash of the given string via the given audit backend